twinstar6980/Twinning.Documentation/english/method.md

 >
 > 	* `variable-name` : `<filter-rule>`
 >
-> 		The first argument is an input argument, specified by `input` of the current command, always of type `string`; `<filter-rule>` specifies the input value filtering rules for the method, e.g. `*.rsb` means that the method is displayed only if the input file has extension `rsb`.
+> 		The first argument is an input argument, specified by `input` or `argument` of the current command, always of type `path`; `<filter-rule>` specifies the input value filtering rules for the method, e.g. `*.rsb` means that the method is displayed only if the input file has extension `rsb`.
+Filter rule can be modified in the configuration file.
 >
 > 	* `variable-name` : `variable-type` [ ~ `<default-value>` ] = `<value>`
 >
 > 		The remaining arguments are specified by the `argument` of the current command, the second of which is usually the output argument, followed by the configuration argument.